emlynoregan/pybOTL/README.md

 Selector Term: # below, “name” is a literal string.
 “.” name   # selects the value for the name from the current level.
-“:” name   # selects all values for the name from the current level or below, recursive “@” index expr  # selects all values from the current level list.
-Index expr uses python array slice notation “!” id  # selects the object given the id “id” by a containing Complex Ref.
+“>” name   # selects all values for the name from the current level or below, recursive “@” index expr  # selects all values from the current level list.
+Index expr uses python array slice notation “!” id  # selects the object given the id “id” by a containing Complex Selector.